The greatest fictional detective ever seen + 21st century = a multitude of awesome moments.

 Irene: Sentiment?
 What are you talking about?

 Irene: Oh dear god.
 Look at the poor man.
-You don’t actually think I was interested in you?
+You donít actually think I was interested in you?
 Why?
 Because youíre the great Sherlock Holmes, the clever detective in the funny hat?

 Sherlock: No... because I took your pulse.
 Elevated.
 Your pupils dilated.
-I imagine John Watson thinks love’s a mystery to me, but the chemistry is incredibly simple and very destructive.
-When we first met, you told me that a disguise is always a self portrait, how true of you, the combination to your safe — your measurements.
-(Holds up her phone) But this, this is far more intimate.
+I imagine John Watson thinks loveís a mystery to me, but the chemistry is incredibly simple and very destructive.
+When we first met, you told me that a disguise is always a self portrait, how true of you, the combination to your safe — your measurements. [holds up her phone] But this, this is far more intimate.
 This is your heart, and you should never let it rule your head.
-(He starts entering digits) You could have chosen any random number and walked out of here today with everything you worked for.
-But you just couldn’t resist it, could you?
-I’ve always assumed that love is a dangerous disadvantage.
-Thank you for the final proof.
+(Enters the first digit) You could have chosen any random number and walked out of here today with everything you worked for.
+(Enters the next digit) But you just couldnít resist it, could you?
+Iíve always assumed that love is a dangerous disadvantage.
+(Enters the following digit) Thank you for the final proof.

 Irene: Everything I said.
 Itís not real.
 I was just playing the game.

 Sherlock: I know.
-And this is just losing.
+(Enters the last digit) And this is just losing.

 The Hounds of Baskerville

-What's so awesome about what John does is exactly as you point out: he's a horrible liar, so not one word out of his mouth during the whole tour is a lie.
+- What's more impressive is that not one word out of his mouth during the whole tour is a lie.
 He introduces himself using his real name, real rank, and shows his real and valid military ID.
-He never claims they're doing a "spot check", he simply asks the corporal if he's ever heard of one, etc. He even works around Sherlock's lies by addressing him as "Mr Holmes".
+He never claims they're doing a "spot check", he simply asks the corporal if he's ever heard of one.
+He even works around Sherlock's lies by addressing him as "Mr Holmes".
 "It'll have to go in the report"?
 There certainly had been a mistake somewhere, and that two unauthorised people, one a civilian, managed to con their way into Baskerville was certainly going to have to go on somebody's report.

-Another thing about the abovementioned scene.
-John looks carefully at Corporal Lyons, who has yet to identify himself.
-He then can hardly wait for the corporal to finish speaking, and cuts off Sherlock before he can begin.
+- John looks carefully at Corporal Lyons, who has yet to identify himself.
+He can hardly wait for the corporal to finish speaking, and cuts off Sherlock before he can begin.
 He Sherlock scanned Corporal Lyons!
 Perhaps not as well as Sherlock himself could, if he knew what he was looking for, but John has military experience.
-In only a few seconds, he clearly saw: young, lower rank, skittish (he practically fell out of the jeep) easily intimidated (Sherlock ticks him for not calling him 'sir' and he freaks out a tad.)
+In only a few seconds, he clearly saw: young, lower rank, skittish, easily intimidated.
 As far as John saw, this translated to "will be easy to con into letting us look around the place, the second he realises I outrank him."
 He was right.

 - In the last scene, Lestrade is the first of all of them to get himself together enough to shoot at the hound.
 He fires three times, but all shots miss.
-Then John fires; at least one of the two shots he fires hits the hound square, despite it being lit only by torchlight and everyone there being absolutely terrified (which, along with the fact that what they were seeing was technically a hallucination, has got to affect one's judgement somewhat).
+Then John fires; at least one of the two shots he fires hits the hound square, despite it being lit only by torchlight and everyone there being absolutely terrified.
 He later shoots the hound again, twice, and at least one if not both of those shots connect.
 Without using a torch this time, and at some distance, he hit a moving target in the dark.
 While he was drugged.
-Bad Ass.

-Not to mention, when the hound first makes an appearance and everyone is pretty much packing collective death, John turns around and politely asks Lestrade "Are you seeing this...?"
-When Lestrade nods, he says "Right, he [Lestrade] is not drugged, Sherlock, so what is that?"
+- When the hound first makes an appearance and everyone is packing collective death, John turns around and politely asks Lestrade "Are you seeing this...?"
+When Lestrade nods, he says "Right, [Lestrade] is not drugged, Sherlock, so what is that?"
 In that moment of high terror, it's John who's able to use a process of elimination to deduce that the hound is real.
-He's right.
-Somewhat.

 The Reichenbach Fall

-Major awesome from the terrified little boy, who while being kidnapped had enough presence of mind to write in linseed oil on the wall and use it to leave a trail, which is pretty much the only reason he and his sister were found and rescued.
+- Major awesome from the terrified little boy, who, while being kidnapped, had enough presence of mind to write in linseed oil on the wall and use it to leave a trail, which is the only reason he and his sister were found and rescued.